jacobm3/gke/slides-tf.md

 Terraform Comments
 -------------------------
 <br><br>
-Open the main.tf file in the VSC file browser.
+Open the main.tf file in your text editor.
 You'll notice that most of the file is full of comments.
 There are two types of comments:

 Line Comments begin with an octothorpe<sup>*</sup>, or pound symbol: #
 ```hcl